Create a culture that means business™

-Here are four ways companies can step up their game and hold on to the talented employees they worked hard to acquire:
+Here are four ways companies can avoid a high turnover rate and hold on to the talented employees they worked hard to acquire:

 Everything in the business world is evolving and the concept of management is not immune.
 Many of the old rules and practices no longer apply, and the lack of a modern workplace philosophy is forcing skilled workers to leave their current company and take their talent elsewhere.
 The top-down approach to leadership and ruling with an iron fist is no longer a popular way to run a business.

 In today’s workplace, the term “collaborative leadership” is commonly cited as a strong approach to employee management.
 This concept emphasizes leading by example and focusing on both corporate and individual benefit.
 For instance, Jacob Morgan, author of The Future Of Work, explained in a Forbes article how AMP Bank in Sydney, Australia makes it a point to sit down with each employee to explain how new technologies and strategies can benefit both parties.

 It’s important to realize the vital role management plays in the development of a company.
 Gallup estimates that managers account for 70 percent of the variance in employee engagement scores across business units.
 Great leadership is a crucial factor in retaining employees; it goes back to the famous saying that “people don’t leave jobs, they leave managers.”

 By 2025, it’s estimated that roughly 75 percent of the global workforce will be millennials.
 Therefore, it is crucial to determine what these younger employees want out of a company.
 Ask yourself the following questions: